PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 Metabase is one of the most popular open source business intelligence (BI) tools in the world, offering teams a way to visualize complex data and run analysis with no coding required.
 Instead, Metabase’s visual query builder enables you to create shareable dashboards in just a few minutes with a drag-and-drop interface — though a native SQL editor is available for advanced users.

 ### Who is Metabase for?
-Metabase has a drag-and-drop interface which make it especially useful for less technical users or Marketing and Growth teams.
+Metabase has a drag-and-drop interface which makes it especially useful for less technical users or Marketing and Growth teams.
 It is suitable for businesses or teams of any size.
+It is not designed for product analytics - instead, it is focussed on more general analytics.

 ### Strengths
 - Easy-to-use, no SQL required